 Widespread adoption of cord blood transplants is currently limited by the low cell dose provided in a cord blood graft.
 On average, a cord blood graft contains one tenth the number of stem and progenitor cells compared to other stem cell sources, specifically hematopoietic stem cell grafts from bone marrow or peripheral blood donors.
 As a result, patients receiving a cord blood transplant are at increased risk for significantly-delayed engraftment or graft failure and experience higher early transplant-related morbidity and mortality compared with patients receiving bone marrow or peripheral blood stem cell transplants.

 Dilanubicel has the potential to address this limitation by instantly providing significantly-increased numbers of stem and progenitor cells capable of rapid production of blood and immune cells.
 Clinical results to date demonstrate that dilanubicel may reduce morbidity and mortality associated with cord blood transplants and improve overall patient survival.
+In June 2018, the European Medicines Agency (EMA) granted dilanubicel PRIority MEdicines (PRIME) designation for the treatment of patients receiving an HSCT.
+Since its inception in 2016, only 21% of PRIME requests have been granted by the EMA.
+Nohla was also granted Orphan Drug designation for dilanubicel in HSCT by the European Commission in January 2018.

 Dilanubicel following Intensive Chemotherapy